-Handily midway along the village of Hauru, this perennially popular resort offers detached bungalows spread across vast lawns dotted with palms, but only 1 directly faces the sea.
-Featuring a kitchenette and alluring traditional design, they’re all individually decorated inside.
-Some comfortably fit in an extra bed (while the single Family Studio sleeps up to 5), and most have air-conditioning.
-Less appealing – but still serviceable – are the motel-style rooms facing the sizeable pool.
+Handily midway along the village of Hauru, this perennially popular resort offers detached bungalows spread across vast lawns dotted with palms, but only one directly faces the sea.
+Featuring kitchenettes and an alluring traditional design, they’re all individually decorated inside.
+Some comfortably fit in extra beds, while the single Family Studio sleeps up to five, and most have air-conditioning.
+Less appealing – but still serviceable – are the motel-style rooms facing the sizable pool.
 The petite cove of white sand leading to blue-green waters is more inviting than beaches at most other nearby hotels, with an additional raised section created by a breakwater.

-- Location: In the centre of the village of Hauru along the northwest coast of Moorea Island.
-About 27km from the airport; and 29km from the ferry terminal for services to Tahiti.
+- Location: In the center of the village of Hauru along the northwest coast of Moorea Island.
+About 25 km from the airport and 30 km from the ferry terminal for services to Tahiti.

 - Guests: Most guests seem to be older, with many returning year after year.

 - Beach: The beach is clean, sandy, and shady.
 Considerably better than those at other resorts.